UC Santa Cruz Exchange Student Program

 Early Move-In

-Fall-starting exchange students who will live on campus can only move in the Thursday before the International Student Orientation.
+Fall-starting exchange students who will live on campus can only move in on the Thursday before the International Student Orientation.
 Winter-starting exchange students living on campus can only move in during the regular move-in schedule.
 If you arrive earlier, plan to stay at a hotel, friends’ houses, or the Santa Cruz hostel in the interim.

 Orientation & Visa Check-In